Delft Global and the department of Urbanism invite young African teachers, researchers, and public servants to apply for this special scholarship.

 This scholarship is intended for young (younger than 35 y.o.)
 African teachers who wish to attend the Summer School Planning and Design with Water, organised yearly by the Department of Urbanism of the Faculty of Architecture and the Built Environment of the TU Delft.

-This scholarship is relevant because the Summer School offers training in two crucial elements for Africa:
+This scholarship is relevant because the Summer School offers training in three crucial elements for African urbanisation:

 - Spatial planning and urban design of resilient sustainable cities, with an introduction to the Dutch style of plan-making and water management